-An ecovillage is an intentional, traditional or urban community using local participatory processes to integrate ecological, economic, social, and cultural dimensions of sustainability in order to regenerate social and natural environments
+An ecovillage is an intentional, traditional or urban community that is consciously designed through locally owned, participatory processes in all four dimensions of sustainability (social, culture, ecology and economy) to regenerate their social and natural environments.

-An ecovillage can be urban – new or existing communities or neighbourhoods with a common vision to reinvent life in the city to become more sustainable, collaborative and participatory
+- urban – communities or eco-neighbourhoods with a common vision to reinvent life in the city to become more sustainable, collaborative and participatory;

-While there is no one way of being an ecovillage, there are three three core practices shared by most
+Today, GEN reaches out to around 10.000 communities on all continents.
+We have learned that, while there is no one way of being an ecovillage, there are three core practices shared by all: